 8. End professionally

 We've written a detailed blog on the best practice for ending professional emails, including the best sign-offs for any situation, including the most formal ones.
-Check it out here.
+It will give you more insights on how to end an email for the candidate the best possible way.

 9. Proofread the email